 The second development was the evolution of the so-called New England or Vermont IPA.
 Again, this appears to have originated with a thoughtfully-crafted beer – in this case, Heady Topper by The Alchemist – which was then cloned into dozens of outrageously fruity but one-dimensional dry-hopped ales.

-By all accounts Heady Topper, though not as bitter as its 120 IBU rating might suggest, is much more than a simple alco-juice.
+Heady Topper, though not as bitter as its 120 IBU rating might suggest, is much more than a simple alco-juice.
 The lesson taken by its many imitators, however, is that skipping the addition of hops during the boil in favour of copious dry-hopping can achieve high levels of juicy fruit flavour with little of the bitterness associated with isomerised alpha acids.

 The haze associated with the New England IPA style comes, not primarily from the hydrogen-bonding of proteins and tannins that causes “chill haze”, but from this excessive dry-hopping.
 This haze, or turbidity, is now prized as a defining characteristic of this fruity-but-not-bitter beer style.
 Indeed, many genuinely opaque examples are produced, suggesting a combination of hop haze and starch haze.

 Until recently, this would have been considered a brewing fault.
-Left for any length of time and it would still be considered a fault: permanent hazing agents will eventually clump together unattractively and could oxidise into some rather unpleasant aldehydes.
+Left for any length of time it would still be considered a fault: permanent hazing agents will eventually clump together unattractively and could oxidise into some rather unpleasant aldehydes.

 However, for beers designed to be consumed as fresh as possible, the haze has one very considerable advantage.
 It makes a beer that tastes like sweetened fruit juice look like sweetened fruit juice.